duncanthrax/scream/README.md

 start reading from it.
 Minimal buffering (~ 4 times the UDP payload size) should be done to account for jitter.

-Two receivers are provided:
+Three receivers are provided:

 - Linux/Pulseaudio: Not included in the installer package.
 Just type 'make' to build it.

+- Linux/ALSA: Not included in the installer package.
+Just type 'make' to build it.

 - Windows: ScreamReader, contributed by @MrShoenel.
 Included in the installer package as of version 1.2.

-Both receivers can be run as unprivileged users.
+All three receivers can be run as unprivileged users.

 Building